 After initially building a prototype, we ran a series of tests, creating multiple versions of GIF’s with different styles, tones and rules.
 User journeys would play a key part as we wanted to create a way of consuming news but with as much of the stories as possible, avoiding the click-bait trend.

 Another important factor to explore was technically, how the processor heavy and not widely supported GIF format would work across mobile devices and social media.
-We decided on using looping MOV’s for Facebook as GIF’s are not currently supported and we liked the way these played automatically in user feeds.
-I enlisted the help of creative digital partner Resn, and working alongside them we designed, built and developed the responsive 4NewsWall website using Tumblrs backend and blogging services.
-The biggest technical feat of the site is the way we load, pause and play GIF’s dynamically whilst users navigate through the content.
+Working with Resn, we designed, built and developed the responsive 4NewsWall website using Tumblrs backend services.

-4NewsWall has picked up notable press coverage including the likes of Creative Review, The Guardian and It’s Nice That, to name but a few.
-It has also picked up numerous awards including gold at FWA and the Campaign Big Awards and was the highest scoring entry from the UK across all categories at the Lovie Awards (Beating the likes of Google and other huge tech players).
+4NewsWall picked up notable press coverage including Creative Review, The Guardian and It’s Nice That, to name a few.
+It also picked up numerous awards including gold at FWA and the Campaign Big Awards and was the highest scoring entry from the UK at the Lovie Awards (Beating Google).
 It later went on to feature in Campaigns’ top 10 innovations of the year.